Newfoundland and Labrador: European contact

+Based on the Treaty of Tordesillas, the Portuguese Crown claimed it had territorial rights in the area John Cabot visited in 1497 and 1498.
+Subsequently, in 1501 and 1502, the Corte-Real brothers, Miguel and Gaspar, explored Newfoundland and Labrador, claiming them as part of the Portuguese Empire.
+In 1506, king Manuel I of Portugal created taxes for the cod fisheries in Newfoundland waters.
+João Álvares Fagundes and Pero de Barcelos established seasonal fishing outposts in Newfoundland and Nova Scotia around 1521, and older Portuguese settlements may have existed.

-By the time European contact with Newfoundland began in the early 16th century, the Beothuk were the only indigenous group living permanently on the island.
+By the time regular European contact with Newfoundland began in the early 16th century, the Beothuk were the only Indigenous group living permanently on the island.
 Unlike other groups in the Northeastern area of the Americas, the Beothuk never established sustained trading relations with European settlers.
 Their interactions were sporadic, and they largely attempted to avoid contact.
 The establishment of English fishing operations on the outer coastline of the island, and their later expansion into bays and inlets, cut off access for the Beothuk to their traditional sources of food.

 In the 18th century, as the Beothuk were driven further inland by these encroachments, violence between Beothuk and settlers escalated, with each retaliating against the other in their competition for resources.
 By the early 19th century, violence, starvation, and exposure to tuberculosis had decimated the Beothuk population, and they were extinct by 1829.